Snakebite victims flood hospitals as cost of anti-venom drug soars

 At the Zamko Comprehensive Medical Centre, a specialist snakebite treatment centre in Langtang, Plateau State, NAN met a similar situation of rising cases of snakebites.

-At the rural medical outfit owned by the Jos University Teaching Hospital (JUTH) Dr Nyam Azi, a medical officer, told NAN that a vial of ASV, which cost between N23,000 and N25,000 in 2021, had risen to N50,000 or even more.
+At the rural medical outfit owned by the Jos University Teaching Hospital (JUTH) Dr Nyam Azi, a medical officer, told NAN that a vial of ASV cost between N23,000 and N25,000 in 2021, had risen to N50,000 or even more.

 “The price of ASV is almost double its former cost owing to the rise in dollar rates and scarcity.